PiratePaprika/dolphin-compress-to-squashfs/README.md

 SquashFS can be easily mounted, so it's often more convenient than usual archives for backups and other purposes.
 No root required (but there is an option to use root).

+When using `zstd` compression, you can choose compression level.

 See also [SquashFS mounter / unmounter](https://github.com/shvchk/dolphin-squashfs-mount) (no root required, too).

 ![Screenshot](screenshot.png)